keonramses/Cinephage/docs/INDEXERS.md

    - **API Key**: From your indexer account
 4. Test and save

+> **Note**: Cinephage automatically fetches the indexer's capabilities from `/api?t=caps` when you add or test the indexer.
+This determines which search parameters (tmdbid, imdbid, tvdbid, etc.) are supported, preventing API errors from unsupported parameters.

 ### Adding Torznab Indexers

 Connect to Prowlarr or Jackett for torrent indexers: